trinodb/trino/docs/src/main/sphinx/installation/jdbc.rst

 Requirements
 ------------

-The JDBC driver is compatible with Java versions 8 or higher, and can be used with applications running on Java virtual machines version 8 or higher.
+The Trino JDBC driver has the following requirements:

+* Java version 8 or higher.
+* All users that connect to Trino with the JDBC driver must be granted access to query tables in the ``system.jdbc`` schema.

 Installing
 ----------